nslaughter/carbon/README.md

 Write your carbon script in a yaml file.
 By default the tool looks for `carbon.yaml` in the working directory.
 You can then script actions to get and change source.

+## Design

+carbon is designed as a pluggable framework.
+The logic for each behavior is contained in structs that implement the Action interface.
+Actions register by name and the script executor resolves names in the register.